Repository / Automation and IaC /Deployment Guide /Palo Alto Firewall Automation with Ansible

 Overview

-This comprehensive Ansible automation suite provides a production-ready framework for deploying, configuring, and managing Palo Alto Networks firewalls using Infrastructure as Code (IaC) principles.
-The suite demonstrates advanced automation practices with a modular, scalable approach to network security device management.
+This guide describes a production-ready Ansible automation framework for deploying, configuring, and managing Palo Alto Networks firewalls using Infrastructure as Code principles.
+The framework is modular, idempotent, and designed for multi-site enterprise environments.

-The automation is organized into focused, reusable playbooks following Ansible best practices:
+The automation is organized into focused, reusable playbooks:

 main.yml: